abathur8bit/garfield/README.md

 **Note:** Windows support isn't in place yet.
 Plan is to use the same methods as on *nix systems.

+# Installing
+Deployment could use some work, sorry.
+Grab all the files in the dist folder, copy to your bin folder, or somewhere in your path, then run the script.

+# Building
+ *todo*

 # Usage
 $ glov filename

 Filename is the text file you want to view.

-# Building/running
-Deployment could use some work, sorry.
-You can use the files in the dist folder to just start using it.

 # Keymap
 Keys are meant to be a little like `less`.